 Appointment of Examiners and Approval of Title

-At least four weeks before you intend to submit your dissertation, please email the Graduate Studies Office with the title of your dissertation and your proposed submission date.
+Four weeks before you intend to submit your dissertation, please email the Graduate Studies Office with the title of your dissertation and your proposed submission date.
 After consulting with your supervisor, the GSO will arrange for your examiners to be appointed and your title approved.

 PhD dissertations must not exceed, without prior permission of the Degree Committee, 65,000 words, including appendices, bibliography, footnotes, tables and equations, and not to contain more than 150 figures.
 You must submit with your dissertation a statement signed by yourself giving the length of the dissertation and the number of figures.
 Any application to exceed the prescribed length must be accompanied by a statement from the supervisor explaining why the extended length is required.
 Any dissertation which, without the prior permission of the Degree Committee, exceeds the permitted limits, will be referred back to the candidate before being forwarded to the Examiners.

 PhD dissertations are submitted at the Board of Graduate Studies office on Mill Lane where they are checked, logged and then forwarded to the Graduate Studies Office.
 Providing examiners have been appointed, your dissertations will be forwarded to the examiners within 2 days of receipt.